milliFlow: Scene Flow Estimation on mmWave Radar Point Cloud for Human Motion Sensing: Experiment

 \subsection{Dataset Collection}

 To facilitate the evaluation of our approach, we collect a large-scale multi-modal human motion sensing dataset with annotation labels for various tasks.

 \textbf{Platform.} As exhibited in Fig.~\ref{fig:setup} (a), we use a commercial Vayyar vTrigB imaging mmWave radar~\cite{vayyarhome} and a RealSense D455 depth camera~\cite{d455} to capture mmWave radar point clouds and RGB-D images respectively.
 Both sensors are fixed on a collection board mounted on a tripod to ensure their relative position is unchanged once calibrated.
 We alternately query the data frame from two sensors and store them in a PC, resulting in synchronized multi-modal data.
 Note that the Vayyar radar we used is bespoken designed for fine-grained human sensing.
 It provides radar data with a higher resolution than most other mmWave radars, \eg, TI radars~\cite{TIMmWaveRadar2024}, thus enabling us to estimate fine-grained scene flow for radar points.
-Please find more details on this type of mmWave radar in the supplementary materials.

-\textbf{Procedure.} 12 participants of various genders, ages and heights are recruited for data collection in this work\footnote{The study has received the ethical approval from XXX (no name for blind review), and participant consent forms were signed before the collection.}.
+\textbf{Procedure.} 12 participants of various genders, ages and heights are recruited for data collection in this work\footnote{The study has received the ethical approval from the University of Edinburgh, and participant consent forms were signed before the collection.}.
 We choose three sites as our human sensing experiment scenes, as shown in Fig.~\ref{fig:setup} (b).
 Each participant is asked to perform 5 `in-set' activities for each scene, and 3 `out-of-set' activities in one scene for the evaluation of the generalization to unseen activities (\cf Fig.~\ref{fig:setup} (d)).
 Every subject is asked to wear a face mask to protect their identities from being recognised.
 The distance between subjects and sensors is 2-4m and randomly selected by the participant during collection.

 \textbf{Statistics.} After data collection, we crop each sequence to 200 frames for uniform activity distribution.
 The whole `in-set' dataset consists of $12 \times 3\times 5\times 200 =$ 36k frames in total.
 To assess the generalization ability to new subjects, we divide the dataset into three parts by subject following the ratio of train:val:test = 3:1:2.
 The 'out-set' testing set is composed of $12 \times 3\times 200 =$ 7.2k frames.